 Finding ways to better respond to domestic violence at home and in the workplace

-FIMS Associate Professor Nadine Wathen applies the “irritation” method to her teaching philosophy in her Master’s and PhD-level Health Information Science courses.
+FIMS Professor Nadine Wathen applies the “irritation” method to her teaching philosophy in her Master’s and PhD-level Health Information Science courses.
 She aims to get students “irritated” enough about a topic to turn it into a thesis or major research project.

 Unfairness and bullies “irritate” Wathen a lot.
 “We’ve currently got a society that has a lot of its priorities backwards, where we’re more concerned with protecting the interests of the well-off than we are of helping our most vulnerable,” she says.